 However, if you’re determined that medical transcription and editing is right for you, here are some tips… Consider joining your local AHDI (Association for Healthcare Documentation Integrity) and networking with other professional transcribers in your area.
 Getting in with a healthcare group or hospital can help you find opportunities.

-Whatever way you’re looking to earn extra money and provide for your family, be smart and savvy and do your research.
+Whatever way you’re looking to earn extra money and provide for your family, be smart, savvy, and do your research.
 Unfortunately, there are many scams out there that offer get-rich-quick schemes and “tricks” rather than real tips.
 Earning money takes work, it’s just a fact of life.
 Yes, in life we occasionally stumble upon an opportunity or we’re blessed with talents that can help us earn more, but there are very few times when money just falls into our laps.

 Approaching your earning with purpose, research and integrity will help you avoid those who might take advantage of you.
 Always investigate opportunities with a critical eye and consult with other experts who’ve been successful earners, whether it’s through blogging, Etsy, or even dog walking.
 Find your opportunity and bring home a little extra bacon right FROM home, today!